-At first laws of the past sought to maintain order, the quality of life and morals.
-Many past civilizations never made use of clothing.
-Small animal skins and pieces of expensive fabric served as protection or to carry tools.
-Only the rich could afford and wear cloth, the poor often needed a years salary to buy one garment.
+Many early civilizations never made use of clothing for anything but protection.
+[Reference] Small animal skins and pieces of expensive fabric also served as protection or to carry tools.
+Only the wealthy or powerful could afford and wear cloth, the poor often needed a years salary to buy one garment.
 Only when cloth became less expensive did common folk begin to wear it.

 The first Christian baptisms took place in streams and rivers large enough for the purpose.
 Those to be baptized would remove all clothing (shed the old life), be led into the water, and their entire body submerged three times.
 They were led still nude from the water, and escorted into the arms of those who would rap them in a clean clothing ( white robe if available) representing their new life.
 Christians in later times associated nudity with the ritual nudity of pagan religions.
-Nudity then considered following the way of Satan, even though pagan faiths don’t believe in Satan.
+Nudity then considered following the way of Satan as the pagans did, though most pagan faiths don’t believe in Satan.

 In seventeen and eighteen hundreds nude swimming and skinny-dipping was normal but not a wide spread activity.
 Swim suits were not invented until later in the Victorian Era.
 Skinny dipping in secluded swimming holes among friends or family was and is still normal in some areas of North America.
 On beaches prior to the Victorian Era men walked around fully nude for all to see.
 Women used special horse drawn wagons, the front half was a fully enclosed dressing room, last half had shielded sides and a roof with descending stairs.
 This allowed the women to exit and enter the water unseen.
 The women submerged themselves and the cart pulled away so a “lady” could enjoy the water and never expose her nude body.